-There is an option in the Lead Sheet Options dialog to display the chords above each track, or just the top track of the notation.
-If you press [Print] from the Lead Sheet window, you will be able to print out the multiple tracks of notation.
+The Show chords above each track option in the Lead Sheet Options dialog allows you to display the chords above each track, or just the top track of the notation.
+If you press [Print] from the Lead Sheet window you will be able to print out the multiple tracks of notation.